Britain’s First Mosque: A brief history

 Following a brief period of neglect and disuse after Leitner’s death.
 The mosque was revitalised by an Indian lawyer, Khwaja Kamal-ud-Din.
 It was the Khwaja who saved the mosque from being sold to developers.

 Upon entering the disused mosque, the Khwaja encountered the Quran on its stand.
 Opening it, his eyes fell upon the following ayat: “Most surely the first house appointed for men is the one at Bekka, blessed and a guidance for nations” (3.95).

-The mosque became an epicentre of tolerance and social justice, with converts ranging from the aristocracy to working-class men.
+The mosque became an epicentre of tolerance and social justice.
+Along with converts ranging from the aristocracy to working-class men.
 The mission’s message was one of peace and kindness, unadulterated by cultural baggage.
-The Khwaja also started a periodical known as The Islamic Review, which would become the most important Muslim publication across all Western countries.
+In fact, the Khwaja also started a periodical known as The Islamic Review.
+And which would become the most important Muslim publication across all Western countries.

 The mosque’s influence has declined following the postwar influx of Muslim immigrants from all over the British Empire.
 However, it continues to serve the neighbouring population.
 It takes great pride in engaging in interfaith activities, promoting teachings of peace for all irrespective of faith, culture or race.